Exporting Rodents

 Complete Export Request via RIO.

 • The UCSF lab will need to tag the cages with RIO-generated export number.
+Contact LARC supervisor or manager for label locations.

 • The UCSF lab is responsible for the actual packing of the mice and bringing the animals to the LARC receiving/shipping area (campus specific) between 7:30am and 9:30am on the morning of shipment.